-LWD review team will evaluate the application on the basis of quality, comprehensiveness, completeness, accuracy, and appropriateness to the guidelines and requirements of this NGO.
+NJDOL's review team will evaluate the application on the basis of quality, comprehensiveness, completeness, accuracy, and appropriateness to the guidelines and requirements of this NGO.

-Final decisions on award will be communicated to the applicant no later than thirty (30) business days following panel review.
-LWD reserves the right to exceed the thirty (30) day award notice deadline should the application be deemed as incomplete.
+Final decisions on award will be communicated to the applicant no later than forty-five (45) business days following the panel review date.
+NJDOL reserves the right to exceed the forty-five (45) day award notice deadline should the application be deemed as incomplete.